traceloop/openllmetry-js/README.md

 - ✅ LangChain
 - ✅ LlamaIndex

+## 🔎 Telemetry

+The SDK provided with OpenLLMetry (not the instrumentations) contains a telemetry feature that collects **anonymous** usage information.

+You can opt out of telemetry by setting the `TRACELOOP_TELEMETRY` environment variable to `FALSE`.

+### Why we collect telemetry

+- The primary purpose is to detect exceptions within instrumentations.
+Since LLM providers frequently update their APIs, this helps us quickly identify and fix any breaking changes.
+- We only collect anonymous data, with no personally identifiable information.
+You can view exactly what data we collect in our [Privacy documentation](https://www.traceloop.com/docs/openllmetry/privacy/telemetry).
+- Telemetry is only collected in the SDK.
+If you use the instrumentations directly without the SDK, no telemetry is collected.

 ## 🌱 Contributing

 Whether it's big or small, we love contributions ❤️ Check out our guide to see how to [get started](https://traceloop.com/docs/openllmetry/contributing/overview).